-This guide shows you the most basic approach to create MSI installer.
-Either watch our video or read the step-by-step guide below.
+This guide shows you the easiest and most straightforward approach to creating an MSI installer.

-PACE Suite enables you to create MSI installer via various approaches: repackaging (meaning capturing system changes), creating an MSI installer from scratch, which, in turn, includes two options:
+PACE Suite enables you to create MSI installers via various approaches: repackaging (meaning capturing system changes) and creating an MSI installer from scratch, which, in turn, includes two options:

 - Creating a blank MSI package in MSI Editor and managing not only files, registry, and shortcuts, but also services, permissions, custom actions – any setting the package can have.

 - Creating a project limited to adding the most basic resources: files, registry, and shortcuts.

 The latter is the easiest approach, and we will review it in this guide.
 With PACE Suite, creating an MSI installer takes only a few clicks.
 However, you can also find more advanced approaches on our website.